uselagoon/lagoon-cli/docs/commands/lagoon_completion_bash.md

 ### SEE ALSO

-* [lagoon list organization](lagoon_list_organization.md)	 - List all organizations projects, groups, deploy targets or users
+* [lagoon completion](lagoon_completion.md)	 - Generate the autocompletion script for the specified shell